Mexico says copter crash likely due to thick fog

 As interior minister, Blake was responsible for helping Mexican President Felipe Calderon in the country's fight against powerful drug cartels.

-Investigators confirmed the pilot was flying manually, using his own vision rather than instruments to guide the craft, but they said that was standard given the good weather conditions when the helicopter left Mexico City.
+The preliminary investigation suggests the helicopter crashed on a remote hillside outside of Mexico City because of low visibility caused by fog, investigators said on Saturday.

-The helicopter, which was transporting Blake to an event in Cuernavaca about 60 miles south of Mexico City, is believed to have encountered low-lying clouds outside the capital, Perez-Jacome said.
+The helicopter, which was transporting Blake to an event in Cuernavaca about 60 miles south of Mexico City, unexpectedly changed route and lost contact with radar about 10 minutes after taking off, the preliminary investigation showed.

-At that point, to seek better visibility the pilot diverted from the planned route, but floundered in dense fog southeast of the capital and crashed on a remote hillside.

 Mexico has requested help from the U.S. National Transportation Safety Board as well as the French office in charge of investigating civil aviation accidents, Perez-Jacome told reporters late on Friday.